Enid bests Edmond North 34-17

 Robinson found Andrews for a 63-yard score to go up 21-17 followed by a Luke Rauh 30-yard touchdown to go up 28-17 after both extra points were good by Real.

 The nail came with 5:21 left when Tyler Cholerton returned a 21-yard interception to the house.
-Real missed an extra point, just his second miss of the year but Enid ran the clock out thanks to Rauh and Brady Conder to secure the 34-17 victory, its first winning streak of the season, and, for now, third place in 6A1-Division I.
+Real missed an extra point, just his second miss of the year, but Enid was able to run the clock out thanks to Rauh and Brady Conder to secure the 34-17 victory, its first winning streak of the season, and, for now, third place in 6A1-Division I.

 Andrews ended with six catches for 185 yards and a score.
 Andrews, a senior now has 494 yards this season.
 Rauh ended the game with 128 yards and a score.